Our Who, What, & Why.

 Interested in joining our merry band of branders, marketers, designers, and web developers?
 Job inquiries are sent to firstname.lastname@example.org, along with a resume and “anything else that makes you stand out.”
 From there, applicants are contacted by CEO Matt Cheuvront to set up an initial interview.
-There’s no need to prepare by perusing every “20 most common interview questions” article on the interwebs, because we likely won’t ask them.
-We prefer real, honest conversations — so just bring your best self, questions, and ideas.
+There’s no need to prepare by perusing every “20 most common interview questions” article on the interwebs because we likely won’t ask them.
+We prefer real, honest conversations — so just bring your best self, good questions, and big ideas.

 At project kickoff, before meeting with our team, clients receive our Brand Landscape, which includes questions to jumpstart the creative and strategic process.
-This document is intended to gather big ideas, dreams, and goals.
-Everything from articulating a revenue goal to telling us what websites you like.
+This document is intended to gather big ideas, dreams, and goals: everything from articulating a revenue goal to telling us what websites you like.
 The expertise, perspective, and background each client provides serves as a foundation for our work.
 Once completed, our team reviews and is well-equipped for a productive initial Understand Your Brand Workshop.

 The Understand Your Brand Workshop is the cornerstone of our creative process.
 So much so that we’ve trademarked our handy-dandy UYB Workbook.
 This in-person workshop (6-8 hours over one-two days) is intended to establish trust, develop a core understanding, personality, and position of the brand — its identity, actions, target market(s), strengths, opportunities, aesthetic, user experience, big goals, and strategic plans.
 During our time together, we discuss the following:

-- Brand Identity – What is the core identity and purpose of the brand?
+- BRAND IDENTITY: What is the core identity and purpose of the brand?

-- Brand Action – What does the brand do (best)?
+- BRAND ACTION: What does the brand do (best)?
 Who does it serve?

-- Brand Creative – How will the brand be articulated visually?
+- BRAND CREATIVE: How will the brand be articulated visually?

 We welcome key team leaders and representatives to be a part of this workshop.
 Part one focuses on overall brand positioning and personality, including a higher-level conversation on goals, target customer(s), and competitive advantages.
 Part two applies this positioning work to the tangible contracted deliverables, with discussions surrounding aesthetics, user experience, website architecture (if applicable), wire-framing, campaign strategy, etc. We collectively leave this workshop with confidence and clarity on the brand, its goals, and our direction with next steps and how they can best be executed.

 For each deliverable, we allow for a set number of revisions.
-Because we do not bill hourly (all pricing is project-based), sticking to a two or three-round revision process is imperative for maintaining scope.
+Because we do not bill hourly (all pricing is project-based), sticking to a two-or-three round revision process is imperative for maintaining scope.
 If we’re beyond this number of revisions, not only is it a scope concern, more importantly, we’re likely off-track with our understanding of the project.
-Before we get to this point, we’ll have an open, honest conversation so we can get on-track and move forward with confidence.
+Before we get to this point, we’ll have an open, honest conversation so we can get on track and move forward with confidence.

 Every creative deliverable is paired with a design presentation (in-person, if possible).
 We are strong advocates for “selling your work” and are intentional about explaining the “why” behind the “what” as we review logo design, website mockups, campaign ideas, collateral, etc. This pairing of form with function helps us arrive at a confident, final place more efficiently and effectively.

 The “end” of our project is far from the end.
-In some cases, it’s only the first step toward a long, happy relationship between our team and the client.
+In most cases, it’s only the first step toward a long, happy relationship between our team and the client.
 We make sure every detail is accounted for as we deliver and deploy all final deliverables, and present opportunities to continue our relationship into the future.

-Throughout a project with a client, we organize all brand assets including logos, fonts, colors, collateral templates, usage guidelines, etc., into an online Brandfolder.
+Throughout a project with a client, we organize all brand assets including logos, fonts, colors, collateral templates, usage guidelines, etc., into an online BrandKit.
 This cloud-based platform ensures our clients have easy access to all applicable assets on-demand, as needed.
-Upon receipt of final payment at project completion, we provide the client with access to their Brandfolder, which is theirs to access as they need, whether or not we continue to work together.
+Upon receipt of final payment at project completion, we provide the client with access to their BrandKit, which is theirs to access as they need, whether or not we continue to work together.
 If there’s ever a need for a specific file in the future, we’re more than happy to provide that to our clients.

 As the client, you own all final created deliverables upon receipt of final payment.
 This includes all final, approved files.
 We do not provide original working files — design templates, Photoshop files, etc. — unless previously discussed and agreed upon as to protect intellectual property and ensure brand consistency for our clients moving forward.

 Once the project is over, we maintain a positive open-door policy with all of our clients.
 If you need us, when you need us, we’re no more than a call, email, meeting, or tweet away.
 A brand is an ever-evolving, constantly changing thing—one that must be maintained, developed, iterated, and improved ongoing.
-We’re most excited about relationships with clients that extend beyond “Phase 1,” and are always interested in the opportunity to continue and extend our work with outstanding businesses, organizations, and you, fine person who made it all the way to the end of our playbook.
+We’re most excited about relationships with clients that extend beyond “Phase 1,” and are always interested in the opportunity to continue and extend our work with outstanding businesses, organizations, and you, the fine person who made it all the way to the end of our playbook.